meng-ma-biomedical-AI/awesome-text-summarization/README.md

+### Extractive Text Summarization
+1. Shashi Narayan, Nikos Papasarantopoulos, Mirella Lapata, Shay B. Cohen.
+[Neural Extractive Summarization with Side Information](https://arxiv.org/abs/1704.04530).
+2017.

+### Abstractive Text Summarization
+1. Alexander M. Rush, Sumit Chopra, Jason Weston.
+[A Neural Attention Model for Abstractive Sentence Summarization](https://arxiv.org/abs/1509.00685).
+EMNLP, 2015.
+The source code in LUA Torch7 is [NAMAS](https://github.com/facebook/NAMAS).
+   * They use sequence-to-sequence encoder-decoder LSTM with attention.
+   * Ihey use the first sentence of a document.
+The source document is quite small (about 1 paragraph or ~500 words in the training dataset of Gigaword) and the produced output is also very short (about 75 characters).
+It remains an open challenge to scale up these limits - to produce longer summaries over multi-paragraph text input (even good LSTM models with attention models fall victim to vanishing gradients when the input sequences become longer than a few hundred items).
+   * The evaluation method used for automatic summarization has traditionally been the ROUGE metric - which has been shown to correlate well with human judgment of summary quality, but also has a known tendency to encourage "extractive" summarization - so that using ROUGE as a target metric to optimize will lead a summarizer towards a copy-paste behavior of the input instead of the hoped-for reformulation type of summaries.
+1. Peter Liu and Xin Pan.
+[Sequence-to-Sequence with Attention Model for Text Summarization](https://research.googleblog.com/2016/08/text-summarization-with-tensorflow.html).
+2016.
+The source code in Python is [textsum](https://github.com/tensorflow/models/tree/master/textsum).
+   * They use sequence-to-sequence encoder-decoder LSTM with attention and bidirectional neural net.
+   * They use the first 2 sentences of a document with a limit at 120 words.
+   * The scores achieved by Google’s *textsum* are 42.57 ROUGE-1 and 23.13 ROUGE-2.
+1. Ramesh Nallapati, Bowen Zhou, Cicero Nogueira dos santos, Caglar Gulcehre, Bing Xiang.
+[Abstractive Text Summarization Using Sequence-to-Sequence RNNs and Beyond](https://arxiv.org/abs/1602.06023).
+2016.
+   * They use GRU with attention and bidirectional neural net.
+   * They use the first 2 sentences of a documnet with a limit at 120 words.
+   * They use the [Large vocabulary trick (LVT)](https://arxiv.org/abs/1412.2007) of Jean et al. 2014, which means when you decode, use only the words that appear in the source - this reduces perplexity.
+But then you lose the capability to do "abstractive" summary.
+So they do "vocabulary expansion" by adding a layer of "word2vec nearest neighbors" to the words in the input.
+   * Feature rich encoding - they add TF*IDF and Named Entity types to the word embeddings (concatenated) to the encodings of the words - this adds to the encoding dimensions that reflect "importance" of the words.
+   * The most interesting of all is what they call the "Switching Generator/Pointer" layer.
+In the decoder, they add a layer that decides to either generate a new word based on the context / previously generated word (usual decoder) or copy a word from the input (that is - add a pointer to the input).
+They learn when to do Generate vs. Pointer and when it is a Pointer which word of the input to Point to.
+1. Konstantin Lopyrev.
+[Generating News Headlines with Recurrent Neural Networks](https://arxiv.org/abs/1512.01712).
+2015.
+The source code in Python is [headlines](https://github.com/udibr/headlines).
+1. Sumit Chopra, Alexander M. Rush and Michael Auli.
+[Abstractive Sentence Summarization with Attentive Recurrent Neural Networks](http://harvardnlp.github.io/papers/naacl16_summary.pdf).
+NAACL, 2016.
+1. Jianpeng Cheng, Mirella Lapata.
+[Neural Summarization by Extracting Sentences and Words](https://arxiv.org/abs/1603.07252)".
+ACL, 2016.
+   * This paper use attention as a mechanism for identifying the best sentences to extract, and then go beyond that to generate an abstractive summary.
+1. Romain Paulus, Caiming Xiong, Richard Socher.
+[A Deep Reinforced Model for Abstractive Summarization](https://metamind.io/static/pdf/deep-reinforced-model-arxiv-v1.pdf).
+2017.
+1. Shibhansh Dohare, Harish Karnick.
+[Text Summarization using Abstract Meaning Representation](https://arxiv.org/abs/1706.01678). 	arXiv:1706.01678, 2017.

 ### Text Summarization
   - Ryang, Seonggi, and Takeshi Abekawa. "[Framework of automatic text summarization using reinforcement learning](http://dl.acm.org/citation.cfm?id=2390980)."
 In Proceedings of the 2012 Joint Conference on Empirical Methods in Natural Language Processing and Computational Natural Language Learning, pp. 256-265.
 Association for Computational Linguistics, 2012. [not neural-based methods]
   - King, Ben, Rahul Jha, Tyler Johnson, Vaishnavi Sundararajan, and Clayton Scott. "[Experiments in Automatic Text Summarization Using Deep Neural Networks](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.459.8775&rep=rep1&type=pdf)."
 Machine Learning (2011).